 AlertForge

 Full disclosure: AlertForge is our product, so weigh this entry accordingly.
-It's a different category from the other four — instead of routing platform events to a template, [AlertForge](/twitch-alerts) generates the animation itself.
-You describe the alert in a text prompt and it renders a new transparent WebM video using the Veo 3.1 model family, rather than picking from a catalogue.
+It's a different category from the other four — instead of routing platform events to a template, AlertForge generates the animation itself.
+You describe the alert in a text prompt, select a render option, and it produces a transparent WebM rather than picking from a catalogue.

-Because alerts are just transparent video files or a hosted overlay URL, they work the same way on Twitch, YouTube, or Kick — there's no platform-specific event routing built in, which is exactly why AlertForge pairs so often with StreamElements or Streamlabs for that piece.
+Because alerts are just transparent video files or a hosted overlay URL, they work the same way on Twitch, YouTube, or Kick.
+AlertForge can pair with StreamElements or Streamlabs when you want those platforms to handle event routing.

-Best for: streamers who want alerts no other channel has, or who want a viewer-funded alert mechanic.
+Best for: streamers who want prompt-generated alert media, or who want a viewer-funded alert mechanic.

 Which Should You Pick